"Jake, it takes more than sex to make a man happy... You also need money."

 The reason for Season 8's sudden halt in production, and ultimately why Charlie is revealed to have died between Season 8 and Season 9, is because of Charlie Sheen's erratic behavior.

 Judith's actress left the show, so she was written out in Season 10.

-Jake's abscence midway through Season 10 is (Partially) down to Angus T. Jones trashing the show in an online video.
+Jake's absence midway through Season 10 is (partially) down to Angus T. Jones trashing the show in an online video.

 Judith coming out as a lesbian, but then revealing she was just using as an excuse to divorce Alan, was in part due to the writers realising that Friends did the exact same thing with Ross & Carol.